DEIB-GECO/GMQL/docs/GMQL_APIs.md

 GMQL APIs
 =========

 This section does not use GMQL compiler.
 GMQL Directed Acyclic Graph (DAG) APIs are called directly.
-We constructed an API  for each command of GMQL (11 commands), which allow the use of GMQL in programming languages.
-GMQL Engines was developed using [SCALA language](https://www.scala-lang.org/), the following examples are created in SCALA.
+We constructed an API  for each command of GMQL (11 commands); they allow the use of GMQL in programming languages.
+GMQL Engine was developed using [SCALA language](https://www.scala-lang.org/), the following examples are created in SCALA.

 Maven imports, needed to run GMQL in your application.
-You can choose between Spar, Flink, or SciDB Implementations.
-In case of Flink implementation you should include Flink GMQL implementation.
-It is better not to include both spark and Flink in the same execution.
+You can choose between Spark, Flink, or SciDB Implementations.
+In case of Flink implementation, you should include Flink GMQL implementation.
+It is better not to include both Spark and Flink in the same execution.